logzilla/extras/winagent/README.md

 used).

-You may also change the advanced settings of the executable to always "run asadministrator" by selecting the `syslogagentconfig.exe` file, then right click and choose `advanced` and tick the box labeled `always run as administrator`
+You may also change the advanced settings of the executable to always "run as administrator" by selecting the `syslogagentconfig.exe` file, then right click and choose `advanced` and tick the box labeled `always run as administrator`